6 2 Pies A Metros

 4. State the result: The result, 1.72222 meters, represents the equivalent length in meters.

 5. Consider significant figures: Depending on the context, you might need to round the answer to a specific number of significant figures.
-For example, if you only need an answer to two decimal places, you would round to 1.72 meters.
+Here's one way to look at it: if you only need an answer to two decimal places, you would round to 1.72 meters.

 Practical Applications and Examples